|No GRE Required||100% Online||NASM Accredited|

 The purpose of TAP is to foster the professional growth and development of eligible employees.
 For more information, see Tuition Assistance (refer to the Distance Learning section).

 Credit and Transfer

-Applicants must hold a baccalaureate degree in music education from an accredited institution, and hold certification to teach music in public/private K-12 schools, be eligible for such certification, or, in the judgment of the Hodgson School of Music Faculty, have equivalent competencies.
-Applicants should have attained grade point average of 3.0 or better for all undergraduate work.
+Applicants must hold a bachelor's degree from an accredited institution and must have obtained, or be eligible to obtain, certification to teach music in public/private K-12 schools, or, in the judgment of the Hodgson School of Music Faculty, have equivalent competencies for the online Master’s in Music Education program.

 - Application – Submit the Graduate School Admissions online.
 Application fee: $75 Domestic/$100 International.

 - Selected Intended Program - MMED, Music Education (School of Music)[MMED_MUED_ON]

 - Submit the Supplemental Application - Submit the School of Music application online.
 Application fee: $20

 - Statement of Purpose – In a few paragraphs, please explain why you wish to pursue graduate study in music at UGA and how the degree to which you are applying will help you meet your long-term professional goals (School of Music application only).